DarwinBaker/AATool/README.md

 ##
 **Q:** _When will the next patch be done?_

 **A:** It's hard to know, but probably soon!
 I have a full-time programming job, so finding time to work on AATool isn't always easy.
-That being said, I love working on it, and even if the GitHub looks static I assure you I'm almost always working on AATool in some capacity, I just don't usually commit changes to the GitHub until they're nice and polished.
-For example, patch 1.3.0 currently has changes in 195 different files waiting to be committed!
+That being said, I love working on it, and even if the GitHub looks static I assure you I'm almost always working on AATool in some capacity!
 ##

 **Q:** _Can I modify this program myself?_